-Loosely based on the work of Russian novelist Fyodor Dostoyevsky, this comes out to be a typical Raj Kapoor movie where he sports stereotyped image of innocent yet happy-go-lucky-guy.
+Loosely based on the work of Russian novelist Fyodor Dostoyevsky, this comes out to be a typical Raj Kapoor movie where he sports his signature image of innocent yet happy-go-lucky-guy.
 After coming to the city and coping with mundane, he falls in love with Shanti (Nutan) but latter on learns that she is married and separated.
-Chhalia (Raj Kapoor) now does it all to re-unite the family who also bore the brunt of Partition.
+Chhalia (Raj Kapoor) now does it all to re-unite the family who also bore the brunt of partition.
 The story is rather poignant than tragic and doesn’t try to convey it as a political event.

 2. Dharmputra (1961)

 Cast : Shashi Kapoor, Rehman, Manmohan Krishna, Mala Sinha

 Second movie from Yash Chopra as a Director comes out to be very thought provoking and packs the dogma which is very relevant even today.
 The story deals with pre and post independence era where a Muslim mother had to leave her son behind to the refuge of Hindu family friends owing to social constraints (unmarried mother at the time of birth and a marriage thereafter).
 She latter on comes back only to find that her son has become a Fascist & Extremists with anti-Muslim principles.
 And the things turns up to become worse after partition leading Dilip (Shashi Kapoor as the Son) to further follow the path of destruction and communal rage.
 Truth finally surfaces up about the parentage bringing up the twist and further dilemma.
 Now its before Husn Bano (Mala Sinha) & Dilip to call for a truce with other entities being entangled too.

 3. Garm Hava (1973)

 Cast : Balraj Sahni, Farooq Shaikh, Geeta Siddharth